coddingtonbear/ircpdb/README.rst

 Options
 -------

+You can either specify the server to connect to using a series of keyword arguments, or using a single URI string described below in `URI Format`.
+If you happen to specify connection parameters using both a URI and keyword arguments, the keyword arguments will take priority.

 * ``uri``: A 'URI' specifying the IRC server and channel to connect to.
 If you specify a URI, there is no need to specify the below parameters, but if you do specify any other parameters, they will override settings specified in the URI.